CMU-313/nodebb-f24-cmu-secure/UserGuide.md

    - When you hover over the green checkmark, you will see a note that says 'An instructor endorsed this post'
    - To unendorse, click on Topic Tools again and click the menu option that states Unendorse Topic
    - The green checkmark will disappear
+   - As the feature is visual, these checks are enough to verify its accuracy and that it is working.
 4. To manually that sending mulitiple messages in a minutes is allowed and does not have error message
     - Start Nodebb and manual testing by sending multiple message in a minute to see if the error message still pops up
     - Tested back end testing by letting users to send multiple messages in a minute (message flooding) and the user will be able to send out the messages
+    - As the feature is visual, these checks are enough to verify its accuracy and that it is working.
+Originally, there would have been an error message that would indicate if the feature implemented was working/ not working.

 ### Back-end Features